 if (vw_get_message(buf, &buflen))

 In this project, a simple demonstration of RF Communication with the help of Arduino UNO boards is given.
-The aim of the project is to successfully transmit data between the RF Transmitter – Receiver modules using two Arduino UNO microcontroller boards and switching on/off a component on receiver side through transmitted data.
+The aim of the project is to successfully transmit data between the RF Transmitter – Receiver modules using two Arduino UNO microcontroller boards and switching on/off a component on the receiver side through transmitted data.
 The working of the project is explained here.